-We all love to take pictures and videos of ourselves.
-Well, it looks like birds want to try it, too.
-In this wacky video, an eagle snatches a hiker’s videocamera and starts flying around with it, then finally puts it down and poses for a selfie (as we see here).
-Since the camera is sailing through the air, we get an amazing view of the mountains and scenery, as well as some feathers from the bird’s wings.
+We all love to take pictures and videos of ourselves, and it looks like birds want to try it, too.
+In this wacky video, an eagle flies off with a hiker’s video camera, then finally puts it down and poses for a selfie (as we see here).
+As the camera sails through the air, we get an amazing view of the mountains and scenery, as well as some feathers from the bird’s wings.
 The eagle also pecks at the camera, wondering if it’s something yummy to eat.
 Hopefully he found a better snack after that.

 Wee ones: Other than the ceiling, what’s the highest thing in your room where an eagle could land?